gustafe/aoc2023/README.md

 ## TODO

 - Day 12
-- Day 13 part 2

 ## Solution comments in reverse order

-Running score: 23 / 26
+Running score: 24 / 26

 ### Day 13: Point of Incidence

-Scruffy part 1 for now, part 2 is eluding me for now.

-TODO: part 2
+This wasn't my favorite puzzle of the year, but I managed a solution with a little help from the functions in 2020D20.

-Score: 1
+Score: 2

 Leaderboard completion time: 13m46s